Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Blueberries

 Blueberries are full of vitamins, minerals, and antioxidants.
-They are completely safe for dogs to snack on and their size makes them an excellent option for training treats.
-They contain moderate amounts of sugar and like with any treat, you should avoid overfeeding them.
+They are completely safe for dogs to snack on, and their size makes them excellent training treats.
+They contain moderate amounts of sugar, though, so like with any treat, you should avoid overfeeding them to your dog.

 blueberries